-- The week saw an uptick in oil prices as "speculation" returned to the markets from QE4.
-A nice bottom has been forming for oil prices between \$51-52 so look for a move to the upper downtrend line at \$59. - Commodities tend to perform well under liquidity programs due to their inherent leverage.
-So we are looking to add exposure to energy holdings. - Don't get too excited, there is not much going on with oil currently, but there is likely a tradeable opportunity approaching given the deeply oversold conditions. - We are starting to dig around the sector for some trading opportunities.
+- While commodities tend to perform well under liquidity programs due to their inherent leverage.
+Oil has continued to languish under the problems of over-supply and weak sector dynamics. - There is a short-term buy signal for oil, but the price failed at the downtrend and has now broken back down below the 200-dma. - We are starting to dig around the sector for some trading opportunities, but setups look terrible.
 We will keep you appraised in our weekly position report. - Short-Term Positioning: Neutral - Last Week: No position - This Week: No position - Stop-loss for any existing positions is \$54. - Long-Term Positioning: Bearish